TEDxCornell/temp-site/design-plan/team-contract.md

    - Don't be a free rider.
    - Don't disappear right before the deadline.
    - Start early.
+   - The last person who wants to make changes should submit the form.
+Forward the submission report to other members.

 3. By what means and how frequently will we meet or communicate?